aksommerville/fullmoon4/README.md

 ### TODO: Not critical.

 - [ ] Werewolf eats you, when you're a pumpkin, you pop back to human.
 This is kind of unlikely to arrange, but is possible.
 Does it matter?
+- - Werewolf himself behaves the same way, and that's important.
 - [ ] Touch input.
 - [ ] web incfg with hats: Coded but not tested.
 Validate on a Mac.
 - [ ] After a 45-minute session: bigpc_quit, clock stats: Final game time 1800 ms (1800 ms real time). overflow=0 underflow=0 fault=0 wrap=0 cpu=0.036068